Iris-Song/Notes/cloud computing/Docker.md

 # Docker
+#### Docker Registry
++ responsible for managing Docker images.
++ a service where users can store and distribute Docker images.

+#### Docker Hub
+a public registry service provided by Docker, but there are also private registry options available for organizations to manage their own Docker images.

+#### Docker Engine
+responsible for running Docker containers,

+#### Docker Compose
+a tool for defining and running multi-container Docker applications.

 ## What is Docker?
 + Software platform that allows you to build, test, and deploy applications quickly
 + The code, OS, libraries, etc. are bundled together as a unit called container, which is independently deployed at scale